 Please note: This article has the perspective of domestic adoption, particularly of foster care.
 Some of the information below may also apply in international adoptions.
-However, those interested in adopting older children internationally should do additional research and work with their agencies to understand how consent to adoption applies in specific countries or circumstances.
+However, those interested in adopting older children internationally should do additional research and work with their agencies to understand consenting to adoption applies in specific countries or circumstances.

 Many people who are just considering foster adoption for the first time may not realize, depending on their age and location, kids may have the right to consent to their adoption.
 For some kids in foster care, this is fine—they want permanence, safety, and a forever family.
 But for some kids, it is not straightforward.
 Adoption is an emotional business.
 Read on for more information about adoptee consent laws through the United States, and some of the factors that may prevent a child from consenting to their own adoption.

 As of the writing of this article, all but one state, including the District of Columbia, have laws that at least reference an adoptee’s consent to or notice of the adoption proceedings.
 Louisiana is the only state that does not reference it.
 The age of consent varies from 10 to 14.
 Several states (Alabama, Idaho, Illinois, Kansas, Missouri, Montana, New Jersey, New Mexico, South Carolina, Tennessee, and Utah), make allowances for the mental capacity of the child.
 In many other states (Alaska, Arkansas, Delaware, Florida, Hawaii, Kentucky, New Hampshire, New York, North Carolina, Ohio, Oklahoma, South Carolina, Texas, Vermont, Virginia, and West Virginia), the court can choose to make an exception to the requirement for adoptee consent if this is in the child’s best interest.
 Wisconsin requires a child aged 12 or older to be given the notice to attend the adoption hearing.
 Colorado requires counseling for the child before giving consent.